-In Part 3 the System Standards are grouped into categories with the following definitions:
+In Part 2 and Part 3 the standards are grouped into categories with the following definitions:

-Required: These are required elements that are accepted practice by DEED.
-Not all Required elements are intended to be incorporated into any one project and will vary based on design intent, budget, region, climate and school size.
+Baseline: These are design and construction elements that are accepted practice by DEED.
+Not all of these elements are intended to be incorporated into any one project.
+Applicability and will vary based on design intent, budget, region, climate, and school size.

-Recommended: These elements are recommended as alternatives and possible improvements or upgrades to the Required elements.
+Provisional: These elements are improvements, upgrades, and educational program related enhancements to Baseline elements.
 These are also accepted practice by DEED.

-Premium: These elements are considered substantial upgrades to the Required and Recommended designations.
+Premium: These elements are considered substantial upgrades to the Baseline and Provisional designations.
 They can be included in projects but in most cases will not qualify for DEED funding.
 Inclusion of Premium elements requires DEED review.